yuki-kimoto/gitprep/README.md

 # Instllation into own Unix/Linux Server

-Web DB Viewer have own web server, so you can execute application very easy.
+GitPrep have own web server,
+so you can execute application very easily.
 This is much better than above way because you don't need to setup Apache environment, and performance is much much better.

+(You can also install GitPrep into Cygwin.
+If you want to install GitPrep into Cygwin, gcc4 and make program are needed.)

 ## Create gitprep user